evhansen/EVHansen.github.io/_teaching-certification/2019-GraduateMinorSTEMEducation.md

 location: "Philadelphia, PA"
 ---

 Graduate Minor in STEM education which requires advanced coursework in evidence-based pedagogies and assessment practices.
+Completed through the Drexel Center for the Advancement of STEM Teaching and Learning Excellence ([CASTLE](https://drexel.edu/castle/))

 [About the Graduate Minor](https://catalog.drexel.edu/graduate/schoolofeducation/undergraduatestemeducationgminor/)